EPID Record

 Introduction

 The EPID record is used to maintain a setpoint that affects the output according to the difference between a controlled value and the setpoint.
-It provides EPICS with a very flexible and powerful tool for peforming feedback.
+It provides EPICS with a very flexible and powerful tool for performing feedback.
 The EPID record is an Enhanced version of the EPICS PID record.
 The major improvements in the EPID record compared to the PID record include:

 - Separation of device support from the record.
 There is “Soft Channel” device support which uses EPICS database links, and this is very similar to the PID record.
 However, the EPID record can also be used with other device support, for example to communicate with faster feedback software, or with hardware controllers.
 Asyn device support is provided for fast feedback (> 1 kHz) using an Acromag IP330 ADC and a Systran DAC128V DAC.

-- Addition of many fields (OUTL, DRVH, DRVL) to simplify construction of databases
+- Addition of many fields (

-- The PID expression is computed as an absolute number, rather than a differential number to be added to the present output value.
+OUTL,DRVH,DRVL) to simplify construction of databases. - The PID expression is computed as an absolute number, rather than a differential number to be added to the present output value.
 This simplifies database construction, and also permits the record itself to perform limit checking on the output.

 - Limits are placed on the magnitude of the integral term (I) which are lacking in the PID record.

-- Monitors are posted for the CVAL field, which simplifies construction of user-interface tools, such as plotting.
+CVALfield, which simplifies construction of user-interface tools, such as plotting. - The

-- The CVL field has been renamed INP.
-This field can now be modified (a feature of EPICS R3.12 and higher), so that a single EPID record can be used to control different processes at different times.
+CVLfield has been renamedINP.
+This field can now be modified (a feature of EPICS R3.12 and higher), so that a single EPID record can be used to control different processes at different times. - Changed the time units of the

-- Addition of fields to better support the use of an asynchronous readback device.
+KIandKDterms from minutes to seconds. - Addition of fields to better support the use of an asynchronous readback device.

 Each time the record is processed the setpoint is read and then the do_pid() function in device support is called.
 The “Soft Channel” device support reads the controlled value, computes the PID expression and, if feedback is enabled, writes its output to the output link.